Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Introduction

-A growing body of research has applied optimization-based approaches to the design and integration of SAF production pathways, adopting a variety of system boundaries and modeling strategies.
-Gonzalez-Garay et al.\cite{GonzalezGaray.2022} formulate a superstructure optimization of solar-powered SAF production based on Aspen Plus\textsuperscript{\textregistered}\cite{AspenPlu.24.08.2023} simulations, using fixed operating conditions and lumped component modeling.
-Demirhan et al.\cite{Demirhan.2021} develop a multi-scale optimization framework for fuels, chemicals, and power generation, incorporating multiple \ce{H2} production routes and policy incentives.
-Martín and Grossmann\cite{Martin.2018} and Zhang et al.\cite{Zhang.2018} analyze renewable fuels and power integration in Spain using linear models with temporal discretization.
-Kenkel et al.\cite{Kenkel.2021} integrate Power-to-Jet and Biomass-to-Jet production in a refinery superstructure including algae-based feedstocks, while Restrepo-Flórez and Maravelias\cite{RestrepoFlorez.2021} extend ethanol upgrading studies with a richer representation of fuel components and property constraints.
-Niziolek et al.\cite{Niziolek.2017} examine municipal solid waste conversion to fuels and chemicals via a broad reaction network, and Wu et al.\cite{Wu.2016} present a systematic representation framework for process superstructures based on unit–port connectivity.
-Finally, Wang et al.\cite{Wang.2013} propose a multiobjective Mixed-Integer Nonlinear Programming (MINLP) model for biomass gasification-based hydrocarbon biorefineries, integrating economic and environmental criteria.
-Across all these studies, simplifications are common in the treatment of component mixtures, operating conditions, and carbon management.
+A growing body of research has applied optimization-based approaches to the synthesis and integration of SAF production pathways, adopting a variety of system boundaries and modeling strategies.
+Gonzalez-Garay \emph{et al.}\@ \cite{GonzalezGaray.2022} formulate a superstructure optimization of solar-powered SAF production based on Aspen Plus\textsuperscript{\textregistered} \cite{AspenPlu.24.08.2023} simulations, using fixed operating conditions and lumped component modeling.
+Demirhan \emph{et al.}\@ \cite{Demirhan.2021} develop a multi-scale optimization framework for fuels, chemicals, and power generation, incorporating multiple \ce{H2} production routes and policy incentives.
+Martín and Grossmann \cite{Martin.2018} and Zhang \emph{et al.}\@ \cite{Zhang.2018} analyze renewable fuels and power integration in Spain using linear models with temporal discretization.
+Kenkel \emph{et al.}\@ \cite{Kenkel.2021} integrate Power-to-Jet and Biomass-to-Jet production in a refinery superstructure including algae-based feedstocks, while Niziolek \emph{et al.}\@ \cite{Niziolek.2017} examine municipal solid waste conversion to fuels and chemicals \emph{via} a broad reaction network.
+Finally, Wang \emph{et al.}\@ \cite{Wang.2013} propose a multiobjective Mixed-Integer Nonlinear Programming (MINLP) model for biomass gasification-based hydrocarbon biorefineries, integrating economic and environmental criteria.
+Across these studies, simplifications are common in the treatment of component mixtures, operating conditions, and carbon management.
 Most approaches rely on lumped components and linear process models, fixed operating parameters, and predetermined stream compositions.
 Limited consideration of biomass, atmospheric carbon, and carbon capture further restricts flexibility in design.
-As a result, opportunities remain to advance modeling frameworks that incorporate nonlinear process behavior, detailed mixture representations, variable operating conditions, broader feedstock options, and emissions management strategies to more fully capture the trade-offs in SAF production.
+For these reasons, there is an urgent need for advanced modeling frameworks that incorporate nonlinear process behavior, detailed mixture representations, variable operating conditions, broader feedstock options, and emissions management strategies to more fully capture the trade-offs in SAF production.